thockin/go-build-template/README.md

    - change `BIN` to your binary name
    - change `PKG` to the Go import path of this repo
    - change `REGISTRY` to the Docker registry you want to use
-   - maybe change `SRC_DIRS` if youuse some other layout
+   - maybe change `SRC_DIRS` if you use some other layout

-Dockerfile:
+Dockerfile.in:
-   - change all `myapp` to your binary name
+   - change the `MAINTAINER` to you
+   - maybe change or remove the `USER` if you need

 ## Building

 Run `make` or `make build` to compile your app.
 This will use a Docker image to build your app, with the current directory volume-mounted into place.
 This will store incremental state for the fastest possible build.
+Run `make all-build` to build for all architectures.

 Run `make container` to build the container image.
 It will calculate the image tag based on the most recent git tag, and whether the repo is "dirty" since that tag (see `make version`).
+Run `make all-container` to build containers for all architectures.

 Run `make push` to push the container image to `REGISTRY`.
+Run `make all-push` to push the container images for all architectures.

 Run `make clean` to clean up.